Founder Focus: Rosemary Ikpeme of MYnd Map

 What is your plan B?

 My plan B would be pivoting the company.
-If 2020 has taught us anything, it’s that we need to learn to be more adaptable, in life and in business.
-However, if we ever find we need to change things up and pivoting the proposition isn’t the solution, then I have another great business idea I’ve been mulling over in my head for the last few years.
-However, I don’t really see that as a Plan B because launching the new business would be exciting.
+If 2020 taught us anything, it’s that we need to learn to be more adaptable, in life and in business.
+I also have another great business idea I’ve been mulling over in my head for the last few years.

-What is the most worthwhile investment (time, energy, money) that you have made?
+What is the most worthwhile investment – of time, energy or money – you’ve made?

 What one failure are you glad you experienced?